kkots/ggxrd_hitbox_overlay_2211/README.md

 ; which center the camera on either you or the opponent, the camera is angled downwards slightly, and this camera angle is called "pitch".
 ; It may cause lines of hitboxes to not be displayed entirely parallel to the sides of the screen.
-; By setting this to true you can force the camera to look straight forward. forceZeroPitchDuringCameraCentering = true
+; By setting this to true you can force the camera to look straight forward.
+; All original hitbox screenshots on dustloop were taken with a slightly angled pitch, so setting this to true ; would produce screenshots different from those of dustloop's. forceZeroPitchDuringCameraCentering = true

 ; Specify a floating point value where '.' is the delimiter, like so: 0.0